hbeni/fgcom-mumble/client/plugin.spec.md

 ### UDP client interface
-The plugin can send information via an UDP interface to third party software at max 10Hz to localhost UDP port **19991**.
+The plugin can send information via an UDP interface to third party software at max 10Hz.
+The UDP target address is localhost, on the respective identities client port (can be overridden by `RDF_PORT`).
+The client port is derived from the UDP input servers packet for the identity.

 The packet format is similar to the UDP input format: a simple `Key=Value` ASCII string.
 Values are separated using comma, each packet is terminated by newline.
 If there is not data to send, nothing will be transmitted over the wire.